+- Serious assault

+- Arson or attempted arson

+- Sexual battery (rape) or attempted sexual battery (rape)

+- Possessing, displaying, using, selling or transmitting of a Class A weapon

+- Homicide

-- · Serious assault - Arson or attempted arson - Sexual battery (rape) or attempted sexual battery (rape) - Possessing, displaying, using, selling or transmitting of a Class A weapon - Homicide - Kidnapping or abduction - Bringing, possessing using, or selling of any explosive propellant or destructive device - Robbery or attempted robbery - Armed robbery or attempted armed robbery - Serious battery - Battery on School Board of Broward County employee, sports official, or other specified officials as listed in F.S.
-784.081 - Found, by a court, to have committed an assault on specified officials, or School Board employees or sports official.
+- Kidnapping or abduction

+- Bringing, possessing using, or selling of any explosive propellant or destructive device

+- Robbery or attempted robbery

+- Armed robbery or attempted armed robbery

+- Serious battery

+- Battery on School Board of Broward County employee, sports official, or other specified officials as listed in F.S.
+784.081

+- Found, by a court, to have committed an assault on specified officials, or School Board employees or sports official.
 (F.S.
+784.081)

+- Found, by a court, to have committed an assault on a law enforcement officer, firefighter, emergency medical care provider, etc., (F.S.
+784.07)

+- Extortion

-784.081) - Found, by a court, to have committed an assault on a law enforcement officer, firefighter, emergency medical care provider, etc., (F.S.
-784.07) - Extortion - Threatening to throw, project, place, or discharge a destructive device that may cause bodily harm to any person or damage any property of any person - Making a false report concerning the placing or planting of any bomb, dynamite, or other deadly explosive - When charged with these acts, the student shall be immediately removed from the classroom and placed in an alternative school setting pending disposition (F.S.
-1006.13(5)).
+- Threatening to throw, project, place, or discharge a destructive device that may cause bodily harm to any person or damage any property of any person

-Note: A recommendation for the Behavior Intervention Program assignment applies when an elementary level student commits an offense, within this section, for which a secondary level student would receive a mandatory expulsion under this policy.
+Note: A recommendation for the Behavior Intervention Program assignment via the Expulsion Abeyance Office, applies when an elementary level student commits an offense, within this section, for which a secondary level student would receive a mandatory expulsion under this policy.
 However, Class "A" Weapon, Bomb Threat (Placing) and Bomb Threat (False Reporting); shall be expellable offenses for all students, Grades K-12.

 AT NO TIME is it appropriate for any student to possess or bring a weapon of any kind onto a school campus.
-Federal and state laws require local school districts to notify parents, throughthe Code of Student Conduct, that any student who is determined to have brought a firearm, projectile devise, electric weapon or device, or flare gun to school, to any school functions, or on any school-sponsored transportation will be expelled, with or without continuing educational services, from the student's regular school for a period of not less than one full year and referred for criminal prosection.
+Federal and state laws require local school districts to notify parents, through the Code of Student Conduct, that any student who is determined to have brought a firearm, electric weapon or device, or flare gun to school, to any school functions, or on any school-sponsored transportation will be expelled, with or without continuing educational services, from the student's regular school for a period of not less than one full year and referred for criminal prosecution.

-Possession of a frearm, projectile devise, electric weapon or device, or flare gun shall be defined as knowingly, intentionally, deliberately, or inadvertently (without meaning to do it) bringing a firearm on school property, school-sponsored transportation, or to a school-sponsored activity.
+Possession of a firearm, electric weapon or device, or flare gun shall be defined as knowingly, intentionally, deliberately, or inadvertently (without meaning to do it) bringing a firearm on school property, school-sponsored transportation, or to a school-sponsored activity.